alexpalms/alexpalms.github.io/content/authors/admin/_index.md

     date_start: 2025-10-17
     date_end: ''
     summary: |
-      - Built and deployed Deep Reinforcement Learning systems for integration into AAA game environments.
-      - Designed scalable Curriculum and Multi-Agent RL algorithms like League Training.
-      - Worked on Online, Imitation, Offline, and Hierarchical RL, currently exploring multimodal and LLM/VLM agents.
-      - Led development of a distributed RL training pipeline and coordinated cross-site teams.
-      - Integrated AI models into proprietary engines for NPC behavior, testing, and live simulations.
-    gist: Built and deployed advanced Deep RL systems for AAA games, including scalable multi-agent and curriculum-based algorithms.
-Led cross-site development of a distributed training pipeline and integrated AI models into proprietary engines for NPCs and simulations.
+      - Core member of the research and engineering team at LawZero, a non-profit AI research lab led by Yoshua Bengio.
+      - Working on foundation models that are truthful, transparent, and safe-by-design.
+      - Bridging deep research and large-scale engineering to advance reasoning, alignment, and interpretability in AI systems.
+    gist: Core member of the research and engineering team at LawZero, a non-profit AI research lab led by Yoshua Bengio, advancing safe, transparent, and interpretable AI systems that reason about the world.
-    skills: C++ · Python · PyTorch · Foundation Models · Large Language Models (LLM) · Generative Flow Networks · vLLM · Docker
+    skills: C++ · Python · PyTorch · vLLM · Docker · Foundation Models · Large Language Models (LLM) · Generative Flow Networks
   - position: Senior AI/ML Research Engineer
     company_name: Ubisoft La Forge - Montreal
     contract: Permanent Full-time